International Centre for Migration Policy Development: Western Balkans

 ICMPD has been actively engaged in the Western Balkans for over 30 years, supporting national authorities and regional institutions in developing and implementing migration policies.
 ICMPD works in Albania, Bosnia and Herzegovina, Kosovo (Understood in the context of UNSCR 1244/99), Montenegro, North Macedonia and Serbia.

 In January 2025, ICMPD established a dedicated Western Balkans structure and appointed a Special Representative for the region.
 ICMPD has presence in the region, with active offices in Belgrade, Sarajevo, and Skopje.

 ICMPD is the Secretariat of the Network of Anti-Trafficking Coordinators of South-East Europe (NATC SEE).
-Established in 2010, the network aims to enhance transnational cooperation and facilitate the exchange of expertise in combating human trafficking in the South-East Europe region.
+Established in 2010, the network promotes transnational cooperation and facilitate the exchange of expertise in combating human trafficking in the South-East Europe region.
 The NATC SEE convenes one to two times per year, and in April 2025, in the framework of the Ministerial Meeting of the Brdo Process, the network endorsed its Strategy 2025-2029, focusing on addressing complexities introduced by new technologies, migration patterns and socio-economic factors.

 Global initiatives

-The ICMPD Global Initiatives under the Brussels Mission, hosts several project teams and focal points with regional and thematic expertise.
+Under the Brussels Mission, it hosts project teams with regional and thematic expertise.

 Under Global Initiatives, the Migration Partnership Facility (MPF) has been operational since January 2016.
 MPF is an EU-funded initiative supporting the external dimension of EU migration policy, and supports international cooperation on migration and mobility between EU Member States and priority partner countries.
 MPF hosts the EU Labour Mobility Practitioners' Network (LMPN) under a topical component of Labour Migration and Mobility.
-The LMPN has over 220 active members, including practitioners from EU Member States and EU institutions at the operational level, relevant international organisations, foundations, NGOs, think tanks, academic institutions, trade unions, private sector networks/bodies (such as employers’ associations), diaspora organisations, and migrant associations.
+The LMPN has over 220 active members, including practitioners from EU Member States and EU institutions at the operational level, relevant international organisations, foundations, NGOs, think tanks, academic institutions, trade unions, private sector networks/bodies (employers’ associations), diaspora organisations, and migrant associations.

 From 2019 to 2022, ICMPD in collaboration with the “Gesellschaft für Organisation, Planung und Ausbildung” (GOPA) and Policy and Management Consulting Group (PMCG) supported the “Programme Migration and Diaspora” (PMD). of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
 ICMPD with the project consortium developed standardized training packages on “Migration Governance” focusing on partner institutions on Albania, Ecuador, Georgia, Ghana, Indonesia, Colombia, Kosovo and Serbia, which it calls "partner countries".
-The training packages include thematic areas such as Migration and Gender, Regular Labour Migration, and Social and Economic Diaspora Engagement and are available in the local language in GIZ’s Atingi platform.
+The training packages include thematic areas such as Migration and Gender, Regular Labour Migration, and Social and Economic Diaspora Engagement and are available in GIZ’s Atingi platform.

 Events

 Vienna Migration Conference (VMC)

-The Vienna Migration Conference (VMC) is ICMPD’s main event and takes place every autumn in Vienna since 2016.
+This is ICMPD’s main event and takes place every autumn in Vienna since 2016.
 High-level politicians, leading experts, practitioners from governments, international organisations, academia, media, civil society and the private sector are invited to this event to discuss migration in the EU and beyond.